JackWalpole/splitwavepy/docs/real_data.rst

 	measure = sw.EigenM(realdata)
 	measure.plot()

-It worked (!), kind of (?).
+It worked, kind of.
 The maximum delay time in the grid search is a bit high.
 We can change this as explained in :ref:`setgrid`.

 .. nbplot::
 	:include-source:

 	measure = sw.EigenM(realdata, lags=(2,))
-	measure.plot()
+	measure.plot(marker=True)

 That looks better.